-Calling all European b2c e-commerce retailers: stakeholders must actively take part in shaping CEN postal standardization if network access and last mile delivery for future cross-border ecommerce is to remain open to all.
+Calling all European b2c e-commerce retailers: stakeholders must actively take part in shaping the future of ecommerce through CEN postal standardization if network access and last mile delivery for cross-border ecommerce is to remain open to all.

 In 2012 the European Commission published a green paper on the future of ecommerce, outlining policies designed to overcome existing barriers to cross-border ecommerce within the European Union and create an open and fair internal market.